stelthdroid8/timerJS/README.md

   allows user to start the timer allows user to pause

-the timer will have an animated border that directly correlates to the time counting down and updates every 1s.
+the timer will have an animated border that directly correlates to the time counting down and updates.